carcaschoi/ShallowSea-Toolbox/README.md

 ----

-# Where does it download the patches from?
+#= Where does it download the patches from?

+The patches are download from my [patches repo](https://github.com/ITotalJustice/patches).
+These are automatically updated from the sources below.

 The Atmosphere patches are downloaded from [this gbatemp thread](https://gbatemp.net/threads/i-heard-that-you-guys-need-some-sweet-patches-for-atmosphere.521164/) which has proven to be the most trusted source for patches.